The Human Truth Foundation

 Health:

 Thailand does relatively well in encouraging good health, compared to many other countries.
-Thailand does better than average when it comes to its immunizations take-up33, its food aid and health contributions and WHO compliance34, its average life expectancy12, its suicide rate35 and in its fertility rate14.
-But, things still need to improve in Thailand.
-Thailand does worse than average in its adolescent birth rate21, its smoking rate36 and in its alcohol consumption rate37.
-The number of overweight adults has increased by 14% between 1976 and 2016.
+Thailand does better than average in its immunizations take-up34, its food aid and health contributions and WHO compliance35, its average life expectancy12, its suicide rate36 and in its adolescent birth rate37 (but bad for Asia).
+Thailand still has work to do.
+Thailand does worse than average in its smoking rate38, its fertility rate15 and in its alcohol consumption rate39.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Thailand improved by +8.5yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.
+Thailand is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
+Its peak fertility rate was 6.29 in 1963.

 Life Expectancy